Álex Petxarroman

-Alexander "Álex" Petxarroman Eizaguirre (born 6 February 1997), sometimes referred as Álex Petxa, is a Spanish professional footballer who plays as a right back for FC Andorra, on loan from Athletic Bilbao.
+Alexander "Álex" Petxarroman Eizaguirre (born 6 February 1997), sometimes referred as Álex Petxa, is a Spanish professional footballer who plays as a right-back for Segunda División club FC Andorra, on loan from Segunda División club Deportivo de La Coruña.

-Club career
+Career

 Real Sociedad

 Born in San Sebastián, Gipuzkoa, Basque Country, Petxarroman joined Real Sociedad's youth setup in 2010, from Antiguoko.
 Promoted to farm team CD Berio FT in July 2015, he made his senior debut during the campaign, in Tercera División.

 On 9 August 2017, after one season with the C-team (as Berio was fully integrated into the club's structure), Petxarroman was loaned to Segunda División B side Gernika Club, for one year.
 Upon returning in July 2018, he was assigned to Real Sociedad's reserves also in the third division.

-Petxarroman spent the most of the 2019–20 campaign sidelined due to a knee injury suffered in October 2019.
+Petxarroman spent most of the 2019–20 campaign sidelined due to a knee injury suffered in October 2019.
 He was a key component and team captain of the B's in 2020–21, playing in 20 league matches (play-offs included) and scoring twice as his side returned to Segunda División after an absence of 59 years.

 On 3 June 2021, Petxarroman failed to agree a contract renewal with Real Sociedad and left the club after eleven years.